wellatleastitried/StreamLine/README.prod.md

 # StreamLine 🎵
 StreamLine is a terminal-based (TUI) music player built in Java using the [Lanterna](https://github.com/mabe02/lanterna) library.
 It integrates with the [Invidious API](https://docs.invidious.io/) to provide a free, lightweight alternative to traditional msuic streaming platforms.

-## NOTICE
-This program is currently under development and is not yet functional so the below information can be disregarded at this time.
-If you want to help this project's timeline move forward, please feel free to submit a pull request!

 ## Table of Contents
 - [Features](#features)
 - [Installation](#installation)